MBVNOG/Intune/README.md

-Script to deploy the microsoft hotfix that fixes the issues from KB5034441 with the Win RE update
+Script to deploy the microsoft hotfix that fixes the issues from KB5034441 with the Win RE update.

 Create a Windows remediation, with adding the detect and remediate script into the remediation.
 The 3rd script is made by Microsoft to fix this issue.

 The detect script checks if the hotfix is installed.
-If noet, the remediation script runs the 3rd script via Intune to fix this issue.
+If not, the remediation script runs the 3rd script via Intune to fix this issue.

 ################################################################################################
 #